 3- Write a clear, concise, and compelling product description.

 Amazon ads may entice buyers to visit your product pages.
 That’s because the product detail page is supposed to convert those viewers into customers.
-To design a persuasive product detail page, consider including accurate and descriptive titles, high-quality images, relevant and helpful product information.
+To design a persuasive product detail page, consider including accurate and descriptive titles, high-quality images, and relevant and helpful product information.

 Being among Amazon’s cluttered search results is more important than ever, so don’t forget to write product descriptions and ad copy in a unique, exciting, and engaging way to make your Amazon advertising catchy and converting.